-In the budget and planning committee’s draft budget, there would be LE101.3 billion allocated to the health sector, a figure representing 3.65 percent of GNP in contrast to the LE 49.8 billion outlined in the original version of the general budget.
+In the Planning and Budget Committee’s draft budget, there would be LE101.3 billion allocated to the health sector, a figure representing 3.65 percent of GNP in contrast to the LE 49.8 billion outlined in the original version of the general budget.

 However, when Mina tried to suggest that some of the LE 400 million earmarked for development be used to alleviate the Ismailia General Hospital’s debt crisis by appealing to the government’s seeming willingness to shift financial allocations, she was rebuffed: “This is a different item in the budget,” she says she was told.
 “It is, in fact, a different item.
 However, the minister has the right to shift money around between the different items with the approval of the finance minister and the prime minister.
 It is illogical, however, that the hospital will stop working because of its debts while we insist on paint and tiles!”

 As such, Mina says she proceeds with general caution amid calls to increase financial allocations to the health sector.
 “We are cautious when talking about increasing money without addressing regulation and preventing that money from being wasted, because we are seeing large sums squandered.
 None of us will be happy to see this waste increase.”